Buy Tickets

 Education Card Submission Information

-Horse and Pony Education Requirement Card – Complete all sections of the Education Card and save as LastName.FirstName.Species (e.g.,Smith.Chris.Horse) before uploading to the online portal.
+Horse and Pony Education Requirement Card – Complete all sections of the Education Card and upload it in FairEntry when submitting your entries.

 How and when to submit education requirements: